Paradigm4/finance/README.md

 ### Basic data aggregation

-The `redimension` operator is the best mechanism for computing grouped aggregate statistics in sparse SciDB arrays.
+The `redimension` operator is the best mechanism for computing grouped statistics in sparse SciDB arrays.
 Redimension allows us to specify reduction functions that process colliding data values when the coordinate system of an array is changed.
 The output of the reduction functions appear as new array attributes that contain the aggregated stats.

 Here are a few examples: